Catherine Bagration: The "Wandering Princess"

 Her husband the Prince, however, refused to hear a word said against her, insisting that the affairs of his household were his business alone; she was his wife and he would stand up for her.
 Her huge expenditure on receptions and clothes belied her claims of sickness, but he remained a generous husband and continued to pay her bills.
 The Prince even remonstrated with the Princess's mother, who had become irritated by her daughter's extravagance.
 In 1808, a military Order was awarded to the wives of those generals who had particularly distinguished themselves in the recent war.
 Princess Bagration was bypassed, and the pride of her husband was wounded.
 He argued that Ekaterina bore his name, and that was enough: "She should be rewarded, because she's my wife ...".
 The Prince paid thousands of roubles for debts Princess Catherine had accumulated from living in Vienna.

-There were rumors about her connection with the Saxon diplomat Count Friedrich von der Schulenburg, a Prince of Württemberg, Lord Charles Stewart and others.
+There were rumors about her connection with the Saxon diplomat Count Friedrich Albrecht von der Schulenburg, a Prince of Württemberg, Lord Charles Stewart, and others.
 Goethe met her in Karlsbad, and admired her beauty; she had just started a new romance with Prince Louis Ferdinand of Prussia, who ended his relationship with Princess Eleonore of Solms-Hohensolms-Lich for her.
 The Prince soon died in the Battle of Saalfeld, and the princess returned once more to Vienna.
 She then became the mistress of the influential Prince Klemens von Metternich and had a daughter by him in Vienna on 29 September 1810, whom she named Marie-Clementine after the natural father.
 While Prince Bagration was forced by the Tsar to officially acknowledge her paternity, Metternich, on his part, made no secrecy of his fatherhood and the girl even lived with the Prince's family from 1814 until marrying Lensgreve Otto von Blome (1795–1884) and eventually settling in Schleswig-Holstein.